 A pre-site visit enables us to discuss the best installation for your space.
 Working with set project briefs result in stunning & a vibrant mix of projects.

-this project commemorates the centenary of the end of World War One, especially the role that the Gurkhas played & is to be displayed in The Aldershot military museum
+This project commemorates the centenary of the end of World War One, pictured below, especially the role that the Gurkhas played & is displayed in The Aldershot military museum

 Always, the results are the same – fabulous glass installations enjoy year after year

 Students learn how to design a glass panel, working within set parameters to consider display & installation constraints, dimensions & the weight of glass.

 Incorporating design briefs into workable design patterns through to panel manufacture.
 I teach the traditional method of stained glass construction, incorporating glass safety alongside glass & lead cutting.
 Students work together as a team & gain confidence through art development.

 Pupils are encouraged to design their own ‘workable’ patterns from simple colour choices to structural understandings.

 Using the traditional method of stained glass construction fabulous garden displays can be created.